getsentry/rfcs/text/0091-ci-upload-tokens.md

 ## Token Issuance

 The purpose of this change is to allow any organization member to issue tokens with little overhead.
-As users can already issue tokens which shocking levels of access to any of the orgs they are a member of there is a lot of room for improvement.
+As users can already issue tokens with shocking levels of access to any of the orgs they are a member of there is a lot of room for improvement.

 The proposed initial step is to only permit token issuance to support uploads and to permit